 Here's the Proof that Banking Crises Simply Don't Need to Happen.
 Period.

-I recently watched a presentation that exposed the kind of intergenerational amnesia that is killing the hopes and dreams of humanity today, especially for Millennials and Gen Z.
+I recently watched a discussion between an academic and a central banker that exposed the kind of intergenerational amnesia that is undermining financial stability and our economy.

-The presentation was by Moritz Schularick, an economist that I deeply respect for having stewarded the compilation of some of the first multi-country and multi-century economic datasets that include data points on bank money creation.
+The presentation was by Moritz Schularick, an economist I deeply respect for having stewarded the compilation of some of the first multi-country and multi-century economic datasets that include data points on banking crises and bank money creation.

 Dear reader: If hearing “banking crises” doesn’t put your nervous system on high alert, you may not be aware of Moritz’s earlier work showing that bank-led credit crises trigger our most destructive economic crises.
-Economic recessions caused by bank lending booms and busts have longer and deeper periods of unemployment, more bankruptcies and foreclosures, and worse debt crises for households, businesses, and governments.
+Economic recessions caused by bank lending booms and busts have longer and deeper periods of unemployment, more business bankruptcies, and worse debt crises for households, businesses, and governments.
 So, if you dislike living through economic crises, you should be very concerned about banking crises!

-During his talk, Mortiz showed the following chart detailing all the banking crises that have taken place since 1870 in seventeen countries, which I’ve re-created to remove distracting text:
+During his talk, Schularick showed the following chart detailing all the banking crises that have taken place since 1870 in seventeen countries, which I’ve re-created to remove distracting text:

-After speaking about all the things his team had learned by studying how central banks had responded to each of the banking crises, Moritz received a question from a leading economist for the Bank of France:
+After speaking about all the things his team had learned by studying central banks’ responses to each of the banking crises, Schularick received a question from a leading economist for the Bank of France:

 “On the table there was almost nothing between 1930 and 1990.
 There is a big chunk in the table which is blank.
 So I was wondering: Is it true that there were no banking or financial crises at that time?”